 6. Strong communication skills, exceptional writing skills

-9. Detailed knowledge of Medicaid and Medicare Provider requirements
+9. Knowledge of Medicaid and Medicare Provider requirements

 10. Proven track record of innovation

-To apply, please send your resume and cover letter to Rose Dudek, HR Manager at email@example.com.
-EOE A/A
+Please send your cover letter and resume to Rose Dudek at firstname.lastname@example.org for consideration.

 Employment Services – Special Education Job Coach